 Introducing: Synergy Saturday

-Synergy Saturday is an innovative wellness initiative providing free health screenings every Saturday—up to 52 times a year (weather permitting).
+is an innovative wellness initiative providing free health screenings every Saturday—up to 52 times a year (weather permitting).
 Our events offer:

 • Vital health screenings (blood pressure, glucose, cholesterol, BMI, etc.)